Rocks—big rocks—keep falling, but not from space.

 Problems may fall all around us, if not on top of us.
 We may even experience panic attacks as a result.
 Our financial debts may appear higher than any mountain, dysfunctional relationships may emotionally crush us, or stress at work may close in on us, but God is the Rock who won’t ever move or disappoint us.

 As you begin your day, why not write down this verse as a promise from God for when the pulverizing circumstances come?
+He is the rock; his deeds are perfect.
+Everything he does is just and fair.
+He is a faithful God who does no wrong; how just and upright He is!

 (Photo courtesy of pixabay.)